Bus Safety Management Program

 Enrolment and Payment Procedure

-To meet the needs of course participants, commencing from 1 October 2018, the Bus Safety Management Program will be available on a flexible ‘start when you are enrolled’ basis.
+To meet the needs of program participants, the Bus Safety Management Program is available on a flexible ‘start when you are enrolled’ basis.
 There will be no semester dates.
 (Note that there will be no commencements during the university’s end of year break.)

 As an indication, it is anticipated that part-time study should see completion of each unit in twelve weeks.
 Up to fourteen weeks will be allowed, and a further extension may be requested.
 Students may complete each unit in less than twelve weeks, subject to successful completion of the three required assignments.